stastka/blacklist/README.md

 ## Security
 `Only for Internal Usage`
+- Authentication
+  - Basic authentication

-- Input Validaten of
+- Input Validaten of:
   - Valid IPv4
   - Valid DateTime
   - Validation of uri Path

 ## Installation
 - Clone Repo to your Home Webserver